pip-services/pip-services-docs/content/en/python/commons/data/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Todo: Rewrite this description.

-    Abstract, portable data types.
-For example – anytype, anyvalues, anyarrays, anymaps, stringmaps (on which many serializable objects are based on – configmap, filtermaps, connectionparams – all extend stringvaluemap).
-Includes standard design patterns for working with data (data paging, filtering, GUIDs).
+    This package contains a set of abstract, portable data types.
+Some examples are anytype, anyvalues, anyarrays, anymaps, and stringmaps.
+Many serializable classes are based on these data types.
+For example, the classes configmap, filtermaps and  connection parameters, which extend stringvaluemap.
+The package also includes several classes for working with data (E.g. data paging, filtering, GUIDs).
 ---
 ---